 Debt Amortization.
 The sum of a) principal repayments for loans payable by regular installments resulting to gradual reduction in outstanding debt; and b) the annual contribution to the debt sinking fund for debts payable only upon maturity.

-Principal Payment.
-Total cash outlays from BTr for the payment of regular installments of principal and actual releases out of the sinking fund.
+Principal Repayment refers to the total cash outlays from BTr for the payment of regular installments of principal and actual releases out of the Sinking Fund.